 ITEM 12.
 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND RELATED STOCKHOLDER MATTERS

 The Fund has no officers or directors.
-The following table sets forth certain information regarding beneficial ownership of our General Shares and Shares as of December 31, 2016, by management.
-No person is known by us to own beneficially more than 5% of the outstanding Shares of such class.
+The following table sets forth certain information regarding beneficial ownership of our General Shares and Shares as of December 31, 2016, as known by management.